torizon/blog/content/offline-hardware-bound-keys-signing-blog-post.md

 Now, the Torizon Cloud server is up-to-date with knowledge of the new key authorized to sign targets metadata, and of the new root key (myroot).

 An important part of signing in Uptane is monotonically increasing the version number of the metadata file.
-This step is very important and is required for ensuring protection against rollback attacks.
+This step helps ensure protection against rollback attacks.
 We can increment the targets metadata version number by running:

 `$ uptane-sign targets increment-version --repo myimagerepo`

 Do not forget to do this before signing, as the server will reject targets metadata with equal version numbers.
+Uptane-sign does this automatically when we sign our metadata through it natively, but since we are adding this signature externally, we have to remember to do it manually.

 Signing the data is possible through the yubico-piv-tool itself.
 However, there is one step we should do _before_ signing.
 We have to **canonicalize** our target JSON before signing.
 This is because uptane-sign canonicalizes the JSON